 Again, this is relative.
-Usually, a 60 to 90-minute ride is enough challenge for most bikers.
-But it can vary to as little as 30 minutes to 2 hours depending on the level of the cyclist and his goal for the session.
+Usually, a 60 to 90-minute ride is enough to challenge most riders.
+But it can vary from as little as 30 minutes to 2 hours depending on the level of the cyclist and his goal for the session.

 It would help if you use an indoor training app or watch a professional indoor training video to guide you in your indoor workouts if you are just starting out.
 Some training apps do require a monthly subscription to be able to access all the features they provide.

 Knowing your FTP or functional threshold power can also help you determine the length and intensity of your indoor training.
 Some training apps also require you to enter your FTP so they can suggest a workout that is appropriate for your level.